rohithcheerala/LTTS_project/readme.md

 For full project visit this link https://drive.google.com/file/d/1qNsmvzxzE3FEaDetQaO1uCZdahSm_iDk/view?usp=sharing Github only Accept files below 25MB.
 Sorry for the inconvenience.

+I Uploaded a Demo video on youtube  https://youtu.be/jsiEcCL8d1s , which explains about working of this STREET'S KITCHEN website.

 |**Pages**|**Lines**|
 | :-: | :-: |
 |**Index.html**|<p>**Line: 1 to 1370 (CSS)**</p><p>**Line: 1372 to 1542 (HTML)**</p><p>**Line: 1543 to 3452 (Java Script)**</p><p></p>|